YMCA Youth and Government: California

 The California YMCA Youth & Government (Y&G) organization has sponsored statewide educational programs for more than 70,000 junior high and high school students since 1948.
 Its mission is to "build values-based leadership and civic engagement in California's youth to strengthen our democracy."

-The state's high school student programs include the Model Legislature and Court (with over 3500 participants), National Judicial Competition, Conference of National Affairs, and the Spring Conference.
+The state's high school student programs include the Model Legislature and Court (with over 3500 participants), National Judicial Competition, Conference of National Affairs, and the Sacramento Conference held in February.
+Students either attend sessions in the State Capitol, convention center, or the Court of Appeals.
 Middle school students (grades 6–8) may participate in the state's Model United Nations program.
 The Model Legislature & Court Intern Program is for college students.
 Individuals more than 21 years of age may participate in the program as a volunteer staff member or advisor.
 The organization also has an alumni association.

 California YMCA Youth & Government operates as an independently chartered YMCA.
 In 2012 Governor Edmund G. Brown Jr. signed bill AB 233 into law which allows for voluntary contributions on the personal income tax for the California YMCA Youth and Government Fund.